API

 QuantumOpticsBase.fermionstatesFunction

 Generate all fermionic occupation states for N-particles in M-modes.
 Nparticles can be a vector to define a Hilbert space with variable particle number.
+T is the type of the occupation states - default is OccupationNumbers{FermionStatistics,Int}, but can be any occupations type.

 source